“How do I protect my artwork from being copied from my website?”

 Obviously no one would be able to profit off an image that small, which is why we believe that it’s the best possible deterrent for would-be art thieves.

-And honestly, I don’t think the REAL problem is that someone is copying an image.
+I don’t think the REAL problem is that someone is copying an image.
 The question is, what’s their intent?
 Do they plan on printing it?
 Selling it?
 Claiming it as their own?

 By using a small to medium size image (I would recommend no larger than 600 pixels by 600 pixels) you can avoid the most serious problem—which is someone printing and selling your work.